 This course is an introduction to contemporary Chinese politics.
 The main objective is to understand the ideology, institutions and processes of the contemporary Chinese political system and explore the socio-economic consequences, achievements, and problems of socialism with Chinese characteristics.

 POLI3023.
 Special topics in Chinese politics (6 credits)

 This course will focus on some major topics in Chinese politics.
 Specific titles and course descriptions are available in the department website.
-Assessment: 60% coursework, 40% examination.

 POLI3024.
 Speical topics in public administration (6 credits)